aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

   - installed Quantum ESPRESSO on your machine or a cluster;
   - setup the code and computer you want to use.

-Although the code could be quite readable, a basic knowledge of Python and object programming is useful.

 The classic ``pw.x`` input file
 --------------------------------

 This is the input file of Quantum ESPRESSO that we will try to execute.
-It consists in the total energy calculation of a 5 atom cubic cell of BaTiO\ :sub:`3`\.
+It consists in the total energy calculation of a 5-atom cubic cell of BaTiO\ :sub:`3`\.
-Note also that AiiDA is a tool to use other codes: if the following input is not clear to you, please refer to the Quantum ESPRESSO documentation.
+If the following input is not clear to you, please refer to the `Quantum ESPRESSO documentation <https://www.quantum-espresso.org/>`_.

 ::